MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-pcw_callback.md

         //     continue;
         // }

-        // Note that in most cases, you'll use a CTRPP-generated wrapper instead of directly
+        // Note that in most cases, you'll use a CTRPP-generated Add wrapper instead of directly
         // calling PcwAddInstance.
         Status = PcwAddInstance(MaskInfo->Buffer,
                                 &Instance->Name,